-Clinics affiliated with dental schools are a great source of quality, low-cost dentistry and orthodontic treatment.
-Dental students provide the care working under the watchful eyes of senior licensed dentists.
-Many dental hygiene schools offer people in their community preventive treatments like prophylaxis at little or no cost.
+Clinics that are affiliated with dental schools are a great source of quality, low-cost dentistry and orthodontic treatment.
+Dental students actually provide the dental services but do so under the guidance and direct supervision of senior licensed dentists.
+Many dental hygiene schools provide preventive treatments like prophylaxis at little or no cost.

-Research studies conducted by the National Institute of Dental and Craniofacial Research (NIDCR) often need volunteers with specific dental, oral and craniofacial conditions for clinical trials.
+Researchers are always looking for people who are willing to participate in studies.
+The National Institute of Dental and Craniofacial Research (NIDCR) is one such organization that looks for volunteers with specific dental, oral, and craniofacial conditions for clinical trials.
 Individuals who qualify for one of the programs may receive limited free or reduced-cost dental treatment for the condition under study.

-Medicaid, the Children's Health Insurance Program and state-run agencies like Denti-Cal in California provide dental care coverage for eligible economically challenged individuals.
-While participation guidelines vary, most programs offer comprehensive dental services for individuals under 21.
+Medicaid, the Children's Health Insurance Program (CHIP), and state-run agencies like Denti-Cal in California provide coverage for economically-challenged individuals who have o dental insurance.
+Medicaid provides health and dental coverage for children, adults under the age of 21, and pregnant women.
+CHIP coverage includes dental services for participants under the age of 19.
 Those over 21 typically qualify for emergency dental services only.

 A large number of dentists, oral surgeons and dental hygienists volunteer their time and services at free clinics run by dental charities.
 While resources for charitable organizations are typically limited, it is worth it for anyone who has no dental insurance to contact nonprofit dental organizations who may be able to provide services free of charge.
 Here are several dental charities to get you started